ISpillMyDrink/OpenSuperClone/README.md

 This is a fork of the HDDSuperClone source code (http://www.hddsuperclone.com/) released under the GPL2 by Scott Dwyer.

 Only changes so far include removal of unnecessary license check code and cleanup of the project files.
-The CLI program HDDSuperTool has been completely removed.
+The standalone CLI program HDDSuperTool has been completely removed.

 ### Compiling